hadley/recipes/recipes/misc/shortcrust-recipe.md

 Cream butter and sugar.
 Add well beaten egg.
 Sift in flour and baking powder.
 Mix to a firm dough and chill in fridge.

 Comments: Makes 16, 2 inch pie tops and bases.
 Also very nice cut into shapes and stuck together with raspberry jam.
+Source: Cornell Cookbook